igvteam/igv/docs/igvtools_readme.txt

 ---------------------------------------------------------------------------
 Command "tile"
 ---------------------------------------------------------------------------
-This command is deprecated.
+Warning: This command is deprecated.
 Use "toTDF" instead.

 ---------------------------------------------------------------------------
 Command "toTDF"